-Uruguayan based in Spain, our new AI Applications Manager is a Systems Engineer and holds an MBA from IEEM.
-He brings to inConcert an extensive background in the infrastructure industry: he was Operations Manager at the Uruguayan company ITS (Infrastructure Technology Services) and later founder and CEO of Miodesk in Spain, a company dedicated to infrastructure management, security and maintenance of servers and public cloud.
+Originally from Uruguay and based in Spain, our new AI Applications Manager is a Systems Engineer with an MBA from the Montevideo University Business School (IEEM).
+He brings his extensive background in the infrastructure industry to inConcert: he was the Operations Manager for the Uruguayan company ITS (Infrastructure Technology Services) and later the founder and CEO of Miodesk in Spain, a company that provides infrastructure management, server maintenance, and security and public cloud solutions.

-In this new stage at inConcert, Mauricio brings back into action his enormous technical knowledge and his skills to lead teams and foster a good working environment.
-Outside the office, the activities he enjoys most are playing soccer and cycling in the mountains of Catalonia.
-In this interview he tells us more about his goals in his new role and previews some important inConcert news for this year.
+In this new stage at inConcert, Mauricio brings his immense technical knowledge and team-leading skills to foster a great working environment during this new stage at inConcert.
+Outside the office, he enjoys playing soccer and cycling in the Catalonia mountains.
+In this interview, he told us more about his goals in the new role and gave us a sneak peek of some important inConcert news for this year.

-Conversational commerce is the big star of this verticalization process, as it represents the official arrival of inConcert's technology and our virtual assistants to the ecommerce and retail ecosystem.
+Conversational commerce is the big star of this verticalization process, as it represents the official arrival of inConcert's technology and our virtual assistants to the e-commerce and retail ecosystem.

 We are also working on finance and collections by designing special chat or voice bots to collect late payments during the early stages.
 Another important vertical is the education sector, where we integrate bots into university management systems to automatically resolve queries about courses and even manage payments or new enrollments.

 What are the keys aspects of all the verticalization processes?